 Visit our patients in a variety of settings from in the home where you will give a much needed break to a caregiver, to a long term care facility where you can provide companionship to a lonely patient.
 We also have patients in our hospice houses and inpatient units that need comfort care and support.

-Many people offer the talent of assisting in one of our Cornerstone offices (there’s one close to you!)
-The tasks of organizing, copying, filing, making phone calls, preparing mail outs are all part of Cornerstone’s daily effort.
+Many people offer the talent of assisting in one of our Cornerstone offices (there’s one close to you!).
+The tasks of organizing, copying, filing, making phone calls and preparing mail outs are all part of Cornerstone’s daily effort.
 While it is not direct patient care, all of your tasks will be in support of some part of process that follows the care of patients.

 Life Enrichment Volunteers

 Do you play an instrument, sing, paint or create crafts?
 Perhaps you perform magic or something entertaining to others?
-Do you have a trained Pet Therapy animal or are you a hair stylist?
-Then sign up to be a Life Enrichment volunteer and share your talent with a patient or, most often, with many patients.
+Do you have a trained pet therapy animal or are you a hair stylist?
+Sign up to be a Life Enrichment volunteer and share your talent with a patient or, most often, with many patients.

 For this program we need volunteers who are Veterans of America’s armed forces.
 Cornerstone Hospice honors patients who served their country by offering them this special tribute.
 You’ll learn how to conduct a tailor-made pinning ceremony for our Veteran patients and their family.
 Each Veteran is presented with a special pin and a certificate of appreciation.
 Plus, our Veteran volunteers provide much needed Veteran-to-Veteran companionship.

 Pet Peace of Mind Program

 If you love animals, this is the program for you!
 Pet Peace of Mind volunteers help to keep our patients and their pets together during hospice care.
 In this role you would help by walking dogs, transporting pets to veterinary appointments or you may escort a pet to visit their owner who is in a nursing home or other facility.
 PLUS, through this program we can help people plan ahead for how pets will be cared for after they're gone.